According to the American Bar Association (ABA), a staggering 80% of low-income Americans are unable to afford the legal assistance they require.

 A 2017 report by the Legal Services Corporation (LSC) threw light on some stark realities:

-- In the past year, 86% of the civil legal problems reported by low-income Americans received inadequate or no legal help.
+An overwhelming 86% of civil legal challenges faced by low-income Americans saw limited or no legal intervention.